Updated on 2026/01/08

 Research Areas

-• Natural Science / Magnetism, superconductivity and strongly correlated systems
+• Natural Science / Magnetism, superconductivity, and strongly correlated systems

 Education